 Change the Windows 7 Login Screen Message

 Intended for Windows 7 32-bit or 64-bit computers with Service Pack 1 installed, the following can be done with or without User Account Control active.
 You will also need a copy of Resource Hacker, a free tool designed to enable you to modify, add, rename, delete and view resources in Windows EXE files.

 While this is downloading, open C:\Windows\System32\en-US\ (note that non-English versions of Windows will have a different folder name, such as \es-ES\ for Spanish) and find winlogon.exe.mui.

-Right-click this file and select Properties > Security > Advanced > Owner – in this window, click Edit and then under Change owner to, select your own logon name and click Apply.
-Click OK to proceed, and select OK to exit these windows and the original Properties box.
+In this window, click Edit and then under Change owner to, select your own login name and click Apply.
+Click OK to proceed and select OK to exit these windows and the original Properties box.

-Select this, click OK to add and you will be returned to the Security tab.
-From here, click Advanced > Permissions > Change Permissions, and under Permission Entries:, select the newly added entry and click Edit.
+Select this, click OK to add the login, and you will be returned to the Security tab.
+From here, click Advanced > Permissions > Change Permissions, and under Permission Entries select the newly added entry and click Edit.

 You should then copy the winlogon.exe.mui to a new location, preferably your desktop.

 Next, install Resource Hacker and launch the software from the Windows Start menu by right-clicking and selecting Run as Administrator.

 Agree to the UAC notice and when the application has loaded open File > Open.In the Files of type box select All files (*.*), browse to the desktop and load winlogon.exe.mui into Resource Hacker.